uConnect/combobo/README.md

 ### Selectors

-To inialize from select element
+To initialize from `select` element
 * `select` (_HTMLElement|String_): The selector for the select element or the select element reference.
   * Defaults to `select.combobo`